|DEP Home||About DEP||Programs||Contact||Site Map||Search|

 Coordination for Reuse Projects

 The DEP coordinates the reuse program, administers the domestic wastewater permitting program, and has the primary responsibility for administering water quality programs.
-The DEPs Reuse Coordinator chairs the committee.
+The DEPs Reuse Coordinator chairs the group.
 The water management districts are responsible for designating water resource caution areas, issuing consumptive use permits, and other water quantity issues.
 Water management districts may impose reuse requirements in consumptive use permits for facilities in Water Resource Caution Areas.
 The PSC regulates rates for investor-owned utilities located in 37 Florida counties.
 These utilities are able to distribute the costs of reuse facilities among water, wastewater, and reclaimed water customers.
 The Department of Health serves as a technical advisor for public health issues.
 The DOH is also represented on the Reuse Technical Advisory Committee (TAC).
 The Florida Department of Agriculture & Consumer Services is involved in agricultural reuse projects.
 The Department of Community Affairs worked with DEP to make the Building Codes consistent with Florida rules and statutes that allow for reuse within buildings.

 In 1991, the DEP, in cooperation with the five water management districts and the PSC, published the Guidelines for Preparation of Reuse Feasibility Studies for Applicants Having Responsibility for Wastewater Management in order to define the contents of reuse feasibility studies for cities, counties, and other entities required to prepare them.

 Below is a list of Reuse Coordinating Group members.